• Skip to primary navigation

 Day 1 in Berlin: Top Attractions in the City Center

-Time needed: 1 hour (more if going up the TV tower)
+Time needed: 1 hour (90 minutes if going up the TV tower)

-Alexanderplatz is the starting point of this three-day Berlin itinerary.
+Alexanderplatz is the starting point of this 3-day Berlin itinerary.
 It’s the beating heart of the city center and is home to one of Berlin’s most famous sights — the TV Tower.

 When you exit the subway station and begin your explorations around Alexanderplatz, know in advance that it’s not a pretty place.
 However, it’s one of the most historically important areas of the whole city!